loyfael/Azae/README.md

 ```
 DISCORD_BOT_TOKEN=your-bot-token-here
 ```
-3. Change src/config/config.ts with your own data
+3. Fill src/config/config.ts with your own data

 ## Managing Tickets
 - Adding Users to a Ticket: